meronleshem/BullsAndCows/README.md

 Every game starts with a random code combined with 4 different colors, the player's target is to reveal this code in a maximum of 7 turns and less than 10 minutes.

-On the menu, the player picks the num of colors the game would be, in the range of 5 to 9 inclusive.
+On the menu, the player picks how many colors in the game would be, in the range of 5 to 9 inclusive.

 Every turn the player guesses a code in 4 colors, when pressed the "Submit" button the player gets clues if there's a mistake.
 * Press on a valid circle to change his color.